 What if the insurance company offers a quick settlement on your South Carolina premises liability claim?

-Frequently, the parties settle cases before or during trial, but keep in mind that the insurance company’s goal is to achieve a quick and inexpensive settlement.
-Therefore, if the insurance company contacts you and makes an offer, you should not accept or sign a release or any other documents until you have consulted a premises liability attorney.
+The insurance company’s goal is to achieve a quick and inexpensive settlement.
+Therefore, if the insurance company contacts you and makes an offer, you should not accept or sign a release or any other documents until you have consulted an experienced South Carolina premises liability lawyer.
 Accepting a settlement offer may prevent you from receiving full and fair compensation for your premises liability claim.

 What steps should you take after suffering a South Carolina premises liability injury?